heysokam/mini.nim/readme.md

 ## Differences with [Minim](https://github.com/heysokam/minim)
 ### Design
-The architecture and design of `minim` is the exact same as `mini.nim`,
+The architecture of `minim` is the exact same as `mini.nim`,
 but this compiler is heavily restricted to the most minimal subset of the language possible.
 _I'd recommend using `minim` instead for any mildly complex projects._
 `mini.nim` aims to be as minimal as humanly possible, by design.
 ### Implementation
 While Minim is written in Zig, this compiler is written in pure C.
-Both Minim's and `mini.nim`'s compiler architecture have minimal allocations and use Data Oriented Design heavily.
+Minim has minimal allocations and uses Data Oriented Design.
+`mini.nim`, on the other hand, freely allocates memory inside each object field that represents either a list or a list-of-lists.
+_eg: Proc.arguments_